 How much can sellers expect the real estate tax payment to be when they close on their home in Iowa City?
 This is one of the top questions I get asked by sellers listing their homes in and around Iowa City.
-The other Closing Costs For Sellers are straightforward.
-Real estate taxes are not.

 How to Calculate Real Estate Taxes for an August 15 Closing